Collins Radio Company

 photo above: 1950 advertisement for the Collins 51J-1 Receiver

-Introduced in 1949, the Collins 51J receiver was intended for the military or commercial users that required an extremely accurate frequency readout and a very stable, drift-free receiver that was especially suited for use in data reception, such as RTTY, but could also provide excellent reproduction of AM or CW signals.
+Introduced in 1949, the Collins 51J receiver was intended for the military or commercial users that required an extremely accurate frequency readout and a very stable, drift-free receiver that was especially suited for use in data reception, such as RTTY, but could also provide excellent communications reproduction of AM or CW signals.
 The 51J was also the perfect receiver for the civilian enthusiast - if he could afford its nearly $900 price tag.
-Collins Radio Company had entered into the ham radio receiver market with their ham band only 75A-1 receiver two years earlier, but their 51J-1 was for commercial/military users and was Collins' first receiver to provide general coverage reception from .5mc up to 30.5mc with better than 1kc dial accuracy anywhere within that tuning range.
+Collins Radio Company had entered into the ham radio receiver market with their ham bands receiver, the 75A-1, two years earlier.
+However, their 51J-1 was for commercial/military users and was Collins' first receiver to provide general coverage reception from .5mc up to 30.5mc with better than 1kc dial accuracy anywhere within that tuning range.
 The tuning system used thirty, 1.0mc wide tuning ranges and the receiver itself featured performance that was literally years ahead of the competition.

 Circuit and Design Description